keploy/docs/docs/go/quickstart/users-profile-sample-application.md

 MONGO-DB-URI=mongodb+srv://littleironical:users-profile-testing-password@cluster0.gqdrru8.mongodb.net/?retryWrites=true&w=majority
 ```

-To check the database, on MongoDB Compass, use this URI if you've setup your own MongoDB instead of the provided once.
+"To check the database, on MongoDB Compass, use this URI if you've setup your own MongoDB instead of the provided one."

-### Perfect!
-You're now connected the MongoDB with the sample application 🥳
+"### Perfect!
+You've now connected the MongoDB with the sample application 🥳"